fsantanna/dyn-lex/doc/manual.md

 ## Operators

-The following operator symbols can be combined to form operator names in Ceu:
+The following operator symbols can be combined to form operator names in `dyn-lex`:

 ```
     +    -    *    /